ishak79/career-path-analyzer/README.md

 Career Path Analyzer
-A simple full-stack web application that performs skill-gap analysis, generates a role-based career roadmap and displays the latest tech news using the public HackerNews API.
+A simple full-stack web application that performs skill-gap analysis, generates a role-based career roadmap, and displays the latest tech news using the public HackerNews API.

 This project has two parts:
 Backend: Node.js + Express